Acute dacryoadenitis - External and Internal Eye

 2589008 – Acute dacryoadenitis

-- Malignancy – May masquerade as an indolent, chronic dacryoadenitis.
+- Malignancy – Can mimic indolent, chronic dacryoadenitis.
 Possible lacrimal gland malignancies include pleomorphic adenoma, lymphoma, melanoma, adenoid cystic carcinoma, and metastases; these very rarely present in an acute fashion.

 - Hordeolum and chalazion